California’s Central Valley is 430 miles long, situated between the Sierra Nevada and the Coast Range.

 California has more than 18 million acres of rangelands within and encircling the Central Valley and interior Coast Range.
 Most of this land is privately owned and managed for livestock production.
 Although conservation and ranching are often cast as conflicting, there is increasing science that shows that managed grazing on these Central Valley rangelands can result in healthier grasslands that provide clean water and important wildlife habitat.

-Defenders led the effort to protect the Central Valley’s rare and unique habitats by working as part of the California Rangeland Conservation Coalition to protect privately owned rangelands in the Central Valley and inner coastal range.
+Defenders led the effort to protect the Central Valley’s rare and unique habitats by co-founding the California Rangeland Conservation Coalition to protect privately owned rangelands in the Central Valley and inner coastal ranges.

-Defenders has also been working to direct renewable energy projects onto lower value lands and away from the most sensitive wildlife habitat.
+Defenders has also been working to direct renewable energy projects onto lower value lands and away from the most sensitive, high-quality wildlife habitat.